-London: Fake explosive belts photo released
+London: Fake explosive belts photos released

 The belts were still attached to the men when they were killed, Metropolitan Police said.

-The fake explosive belts were visible during the attacks, Haydon said, and may have appeared genuine to those who saw them.
+The fake explosive belts were visible during the attacks, Haydon said, and may have looked real to those who saw them.

 "It could be that they had plans to take the attack in to a siege situation or it might be that they saw it as protection from being shot themselves," he said in a statement.